-We overcome these hurdles with a differentiated model that we believe is an attractive option for patients, physicians and payors.
+We aim to overcome these hurdles with a differentiated model that we believe is an attractive option for patients, physicians and payors.
 P3 honors the existing social and moral contract between patients and their PCPs, partnering with local physicians using an affiliate model.
 We risk-stratify our patients to help our physician partners prioritize care for those who need it the most.
 We also provide care teams to serve as an extension of the physician's practice.
 These teams provide wraparound services to our patients and collaborate with the patients' caregivers to ensure patients have the tools to successfully navigate their healthcare journey across the care continuum.
 We have made significant investments in technology to customize patient care management plans.
-Taken as a whole, our P3 Care Model helps facilitate enhanced clinical outcomes for our key stakeholders, resulting in a 98% physician retention rate from 2018 through December 31, 2022, 96% patient satisfaction rate, a hospitalization rate 34% lower than the MA FFS benchmark, and an emergency department visit rate 50% lower than the MA FFS benchmark.
+Taken as a whole, our P3 Care Model helps facilitate enhanced clinical outcomes for our key stakeholders, resulting in a 98% physician retention rate from 2018 through December 31, 2023.